How it works

 “Transition.
 Stability 13/100.
 100% toward Stagflation.
 Credit markets have not noticed yet.”

 Specific.
 Quantified.
 Timestamped.
-With explicit confidence bounds and a prospective record.
+With explicit corroboration bounds and a prospective record.

 Walk-forward design